 EUCalc provides decision-makers with a highly accessible, user-friendly, dynamic modelling solution to quantify the sectoral energy demand, greenhouse gas (GHG) trajectories and social implications of lifestyles and energy technology choices in Europe.
 It fills the gap between integrated climate-energy-economy models and the practical needs of decision-makers.
 This novel and pragmatic modelling approach is rooted between pure complex energy system and emissions models and integrated impact assessment tools.
 It introduces an intermediate level of complexity and a multi-sector approach that is based on co-design with scientific and societal actors.

 With the help of the Transition Pathways Explorer and related e-learning tools, users are able to create own pathways for Europe and experience the impact of the choices they made – for example they can proof ideas or influence of single political decisions.

 Objectives of the Policy Dialogue

-The event aims at investigating main gaps and opportunities in the context of the European Green Deal to enhance EU policy-making towards a Paris Agreement-compatible world.
-Based on these two research projects outcomes, it will be discussed on how the EU could strengthen its domestic and international efforts for a fair and effective transition towards carbon neutrality, in practice.
+The event aimed at investigating main gaps and opportunities in the context of the European Green Deal to enhance EU policy-making towards a Paris Agreement-compatible world.
+Based on these two research projects outcomes, it was discussed on how the EU could strengthen its domestic and international efforts for a fair and effective transition towards carbon neutrality, in practice.